03 Oct Why North Texas Trees Need Fertilization

 Why does this matter?
 Because your tree’s roots will go deep into the soil for moisture and nutrients.
 This ability helps your Texas trees survive environmental stressors.

-Deeper tree root systems help your trees survive North Texas’ harsh climate as well as makes them more resistant to disease and insect infestation.
+Deeper tree root systems help your trees survive North Texas’ harsh climate as well as make them more resistant to disease and insect infestation.

 If your Parker or Wise County trees look like they need a boost of nutrition, call us today at 817-533-8438 or fill our contact form.